 Method 2: Washing Machine

-This is more of a do-it-at-your-own-risk type of solution, as there’s always a chance that it could mess up your washing machine.
+This is more of a do-it-at-your-own-risk solution, as there’s always a chance it could mess up your washing machine.
 However, as long as you’re willing to take that risk, here you go.

 Once the cycle has finished, you will need to allow the roller to dry, but don’t put it in the dryer.
 Instead, cut the end off a clothes hanger, slide the roller on, and hang it in a safe location to dry.